-2022).
+The current trend in pet food is "pet humanization" which involves the anthropomorphization of pets.
+As part of this trend, pet foods such as "human grade"-made from ingredients safe for human consumption-and "raw food"-which consider the natural eating habits of pets-are being researched and developed (Ye et al., 2022).
+Additionally, many pet owners view their pets as family members, evidenced by neologisms such as "pet fam" and "pet me" in Korea, and "fur babies" and "fur family" in English-speaking countries (Rauktis et al., 2017; Seo, 2024).
+Consequently, pet food is developing from "feed" meant for herbivorous livestock to "food" intended for companion animals (Park et al., 2022).
 Therefore, for the pet food market to continue its expansion, it is crucial to manage protein-oriented animal feeds, distinct from traditional grain-oriented livestock feeds, and to establish effective non-thermal sterilization conditions for the distribution of pet food.
 Research on pet food forms, such as semi-wet, wet, and freeze-dried, which have better palatability than dry food, has significantly increased (Geary et al., 2023).
 However, semi-wet and wet pet foods, due to their higher moisture content, are more prone to microbial growth than dry pet foods (Watson et al., 2023).
 Moreover, health-conscious consumers (pet owners) prefer pet food without synthetic agents, which, while more natural, can deteriorate more quickly and require effective sterilization methods.

 There are two main types of sterilization used to extend the shelf life of food: heat treatments such as warming, microwaves, and infrared radiation, and non-thermal treatments such as high-pressure processing (HPP), plasma, and radiation (Wang et al., 2023).
 Among these, heat treatments are the most common sterilization method, where food in various containers, such as pouches, cans, trays, and bottles, is heated directly or indirectly until the target sterilization temperature is reached (Barbosa-Cánovas et al., 2014).
 This process is crucial as it inhibits microbial activity, enhances flavor, and induces physical changes in food (Miri et al., 2008).
-However, heat treatment, typically at 121-140°C, can reduce quality characteristics such as flavor and color and destroy some nutritional components (Lazárková et al., 2011).
-Among nutritional components, proteins such as myoglobin are heat denatured at 30-35°C, and collagen begins denaturing at 58-65°C, disrupting the polypeptide structure (Vinnikova et al., 2019).
-Myoglobin, a plasma protein, changes color with heating-red at 60°C, pink at 60-70°C, and grayishbrown above 70-80°C-due to oxidation, significantly affecting the palatability of meat products (Han et al., 2024).
+However, heat treatment, typically at 121°C-140°C, can reduce quality characteristics such as flavor and color and destroy some nutritional components (Lazárková et al., 2011).
+Among nutritional components, proteins such as myoglobin are heat denatured at 30°C-35°C, and collagen begins denaturing at 58°C-65°C, disrupting the polypeptide structure (Vinnikova et al., 2019).
+Myoglobin, a plasma protein, changes color with heating-red at 60°C, pink at 60°C-70°C, and grayish-brown above 70°C-80°C-due to oxidation, significantly affecting the palatability of meat products (Han et al., 2024).
 Furthermore, the denaturation of collagen, a connective tissue protein, triggers protein hydrolysis, reducing its hardness; excessive heat denaturation can increase its toughness (Yu et al., 2017).
 Given the challenges associated with heat treatment, particularly for meat and fish raw ingredients rich in proteins, which are sensitive to heat, there is a transition to non-thermal sterilization technologies.
 These methods are being proposed as alternatives to traditional sterilization, especially for pet foods containing substantial amounts of animal protein (Lim and Ha, 2020; Shin, 2020).